 Recent internships and Cornell Fellowships have included a Fellowship and internship at the Chicago Field Museum, a Fellowship in museum studies at the African American Museum of Iowa in Cedar Rapids, Iowa, a Fellowship at the Gerace Research Center and the National Archives of the Bahamas, and an internship at an inner-city youth center in Texas.

-Ethnic studies is an increasingly marketable major.
-Students who major in ethnic studies often go on to pursue careers in teaching, social work, and law.
+Race, ethnicity, and social justice studies is an increasingly marketable major.
+Students who major in race, ethnicity, and social justice often go on to pursue careers in teaching, social work, and law.
 However, a background in the social, political, and legal status of ethnic groups is useful in many different careers, including psychology, counseling, health care services, journalism, public history, community organizing, and a wide variety of civil service positions in all levels of government.

-Many students at Cornell complete double majors, and the ethnic studies program is flexible enough to be easily paired with another major, such as anthropology, education, political science, psychology, history, sociology, economics, or English.
+Many students at Cornell complete double majors, and the race, ethnicity, and social justice studies program is flexible enough to be easily paired with another major, such as anthropology, education, political science, psychology, history, sociology, economics, or English.
 Cornell also offers a minor in ethnic studies to accommodate students’ desire to study in depth ethnic relations, but who may not have the time needed to fulfill the courses required for a major in the field.

-The capstone experience is designed to be a meaningful conclusion to your major, and every project is approved by the ethnic studies committee, which provides help and varied perspectives.
+The capstone experience is designed to be a meaningful conclusion to your major, and every project is approved by the race, ethnicity, and social justice studies committee, which provides help and varied perspectives.
 Past capstone projects include “The Black Panther Party and Gender Issues,” “Spanish Speakers in California Primary Schools,” “The Indian Child Welfare Act and Issues of Discrimination,” and “The Political Process and Restoration of South Africa.”